utokusa/OS-251/README.md

 # OS-251
-OS-251 is a synthesizer plugin (vst3, vst, au) made with C++ and JUCE.
+OS-251 is a synthesizer plugin (vst3, au) made with C++ , JUCE and react-juce.

 This plugin is currently under development.